whaakman/azure-docs.nl-nl/articles/security/security-internet-of-things-overview.md

 ---
 # Internet of Things security overview
-Azure internet of things (IoT) services offer a broad range of capabilities.
+Azure Internet of Things (IoT) services offer a broad range of capabilities.
 These enterprise grade services enable you to:

 * Collect data from devices
 * Analyze data streams in-motion